Values-Driven Marketing aligns community and commerce for sustainable, Long-Term Success

 With values-driven marketing, business leaders and marketers don’t have to choose between what’s right and what sells.

-There’s a popular saying that marketers ruin everything.
 When things go wrong, it feels that way because marketing influences everything—from what we wear and what we eat to what news we pay attention to and how we vote.

 Master marketers have the potential to be master manipulators.
 Unfortunately for the world we live in, these master manipulators have created a society that celebrates, protects, and rewards many of the worst human behaviors.